xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+- [ ] Source game: Can you 'Join' two Rigs holding infantry?
+Like, probably not, right?
+What rules does the game use?
+I have it disabled, but it's a little unintuitive to see Rig10 and Rig2 and not be able to merge them.
+Like, the reasoning is sound, but the UI doesn't communicate anything.

 - [ ] Units emit standby events on resupply, meaning they're emitted during Ratify, meaning Rigs can't resupply allies while its track car is showing.

 - [ ] Unit can send a message to QueueEvents or boardPlayer or whatever.